 At its core, thought leadership fuels the 3 basic principles of marketing your business: Know, like and trust.

 As I mentioned before, this kind of thing takes time.
 People are not going to trust you overnight.
 Still, a well-planned marketing strategy can help.
-By writing relevant, valuable articles, people will learn about you and your company and get to know you as a trusted thought leader in your industry.
+By writing relevant, valuable articles you build thought leadership; people will learn about you and your company and get to know you as a trusted thought leader in your industry.

 The way we get information has changed dramatically in the past 10 years.
 The meteoric rise of blogging, search and social media has allowed more accessibility than ever before, both for publishers and readers.